olifang/olifang.github.io/content/publication/KQ&EC/index.md

 # Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).
 ---
-This paper is my **job market paper** and the first paper of my Ph.D.
+This is my **job market paper** and the first paper of my Ph.D.
 Dissertation "_Two Essays on Financial Information Disclosure_".